 Tummy Tuck by Dr. Leveque

 Through a horizontal incision on your lower abdomen excess skin and subcutaneous fat are removed.
 Also through this incision your abdominal wall muscles are sutured together to improve your abdominal contour.
 There are no sutures to remove as they are all internal.
 The resultant scars are a horizontal scar across your lower abdomen and a small scar around your belly button.
-Depending on your abdomen, drains may or may not be used.
-The total operating room time for an abdominoplasty is approximately 3 hours.
+Depending on your abdomen, one or two drains will most likely be placed to aid in the healing process.

 To improve abdominal contour.